 Ever wonder why your shiny new AI system feels like a sitting duck?

 Here’s what the cybersecurity industry won’t admit: traditional security testing is basically useless against AI systems.
-We’re trying to protect rockets with bicycle locks.
+AI security testing is the real way to uncover hidden vulnerabilities—we’re trying to protect rockets with bicycle locks.

 AI pentesting—or more specifically, AI penetration testing —isn’t just regular security with fancy name—it’s a completely different beast.
 While your typical pentest pokes at networks and applications, AI pentesting digs into how machine learning models think, learn, and can be tricked.